antmgomes/TheCostOfLivingInPortugal/README.md

-This project compares the rise in housing prices (for both rent and sale) across Portuguese districts with wage growth and  from 2015 to 2024.
+This project compares the rise in housing prices (for both rent and sale) across Portuguese districts with wage growth from 2015 to 2024, while also providing an insight into the evolution of the number of tourist accommodations.

 Key Insights:
 Housing prices increased far faster than wages.